omasanori/skosh/README.md

 Skosh is a reliable and efficient Unix command-line shell derived from pdksh.

-Skosh will support the POSIX Shell Command Language and the most of the KornShell language as defined in *The New KornShell Command and Programming Language* by Morris Bolsky and David Korn.
+Skosh will support the POSIX Shell Command Language as well as the most of the KornShell language defined in *The New KornShell Command and Programming Language* by Morris Bolsky and David Korn.

 ## Status